 - Mobile-First.
 Wish was built for mobile.
 Our application is image-rich, with minimal search input or text-based interactions.
 Over 90% of our user activity and purchases occur on our mobile app. - Discovery-Based.
 Our platform is designed to make it easy to navigate a vast selection of products when users do not have a specific item or brand in mind.
 On average, our users see over 500 distinct products across many different categories on a daily basis.
-Unlike other eMarketer, Global eCommerce, 2020 ecommerce platforms where consumers often visit with a predetermined purchase intent on specific items, our navigational and entertaining shopping experience gives us the ability to create purchase intent in our users across a diverse set of products and categories.
-Over 70% of the sales on our platform do not involve a search query and instead come from personalized browsing.
+Unlike other - 11 12 Based on current internal research. - eMarketer, Global eCommerce, 2020 ecommerce platforms where consumers often visit with a predetermined purchase intent on specific items, our navigational and entertaining shopping experience gives us the ability to create purchase intent in our users across a diverse set of products and categories.
+Over 70% of the sales on our platform do not involve a search guery and instead come from personalized browsing.